Avid Space Melbourne

 Drew set up this space to host training sessions and showcasing Avid’s equipment.
 The Avid Space Melbourne currently has an Avid S6, set up in 7.1.2 monitoring configuration, an Avid S6L and two workstations showing off their smaller controllers such as the Artist Mix and the Avid S3.
 The S3 is currently set up to showcase its use with VR audio.

 The Avid Space Melbourne resides in a creative hub in Kensington, which is home to Furstock Studios and Cooking Vinyl Australia.

-The building has a huge amount of character and creative feel to it, Avid have picked the perfect spot to showcase their equipment.
+The building has a huge amount of character and creative feel to it.
+So Avid have picked the perfect spot to showcase their equipment.

 Dolby Atmos – Surround Sound Formats

 You may be asking, what is Dolby Atmos?

 Dolby invented the Atmos cinema format in 2012.
 Atmos allows engineers to mix in a three-dimensional environment.
 Expanding on previous surround formats adding two additional channels, “Left Top Surround and Right Top Surround”.

 The end result is an immersive experience on playback.

 Since the release of Pro Tools 2018 ultimate, Avid added in the support of Dolby Atmos Native, 7.1.2 and 7.0.2 routing, a 3D panner that visually resembles a theatre space, which allows the engineer to pan an object anywhere within that theatre space, it also has predefined panning movements that can be used as presets.